-Two NYSDEC species of Special Concern, which include a Cooper's hawk (Accipiter cooperii) and a red-shouldered hawk (Buteo lineatus), have been observed within the property in past site visits since April of 2005.
-The NYSDEC defines species of Special Concern as any native species for which a welfare concern or risk of endangerment has been documented in New York State.
-Although these species are documented by NYSDEC, there is no special NYSDEC protection given to these species.
+Two NYSDEC species of Special Concern, which include a Cooper's hawk (Accipiter cooperii) and a red-shouldered hawk (Buteo lineatus), have been observed within the Property in past site visits since April of 2005.
 These two species were not observed during the breeding bird surveys and most likely do not have nests within the Property.
 It should also be noted that these two species are not tolerant of human activity; however, following the completion of construction, these species are likely to return to the Property.
+No other ETR species were seen during the site investigations.